 What is FINRA Arbitration?

-Virtually all securities broker-dealer firms are required to be members of FINRA – the Financial Industry Regulatory Authority.
-FINRA provides a forum for the arbitration of disputes between investors and FINRA member firms and their representatives.
+The Financial Industry Regulatory Authority (“FINRA”) provides a forum for the arbitration of disputes between investors and FINRA member firms and their registreed representatives.
 Arbitration is similar to litigation, but the procedural and evidentiary rules are a bit more relaxed in arbitration than they are in court.

 Do I have to file my claims in arbitration?

 FINRA member firms generally require their clients to sign account agreements containing arbitration clauses (agreements to resolve all disputes in FINRA arbitration proceedings).
 The U.S. Supreme Court has held that these arbitration clauses are enforceable.
 In the absence of an arbitration clause, a customer still has the option to arbitrate.

 Many attorneys who represent investors dislike arbitration and feel that their clients would be better off in court.
 While we appreciate the arguments on both sides of this debate, we have generally found the process to be fair.
 Rather than bemoan the situation, we focus on the many advantages that arbitration provides for our clients.